 People want to know why you are talking about or selling something.
 It’s how our brains are wired.
 You want to get your audience to believe what you believe.
 People don’t buy what you do, they buy why you do it.

-From here, you need to find your passion.
 You have to love what you do, or else you’ll never have a reason to put in those extra hours to get things done.
 This is why your passion should be your starting point.
-Think about all the things you like or would like to do, your talents, skills and experience.
+Think about all the things you like or would like to do, your talents, skills, and experience.
 Grab a piece of paper and focus on some questions:

 - What do you excel at that other’s find difficult?